rdkcentral/hal-doxygen/template/docs/pages/halSpec.md

 If the interface is expected to allocate and return pointers to memory, what are the expected rules with respect to ownership, clean up and termination.

+### Example Statement

+Caller Responsibilities:

+Ownership of Memory: Callers must assume full responsibility for managing any memory explicitly given to the module functions to populate.
+This includes proper allocation and de-allocation to prevent memory leaks.
+Module Responsibilities:

+Internal Memory Handling: Modules must independently allocate and de-allocate memory for their internal operations, ensuring efficient resource management.
+-Mandatory Cleanup: Modules are required to release all internally allocated memory upon closure to prevent resource leaks.

+Compliance:

+Strict Adherence: All module implementations and caller code must strictly adhere to these memory management requirements for optimal performance and system stability.
+Unless otherwise stated specifically in the API documentation.

 ## Power Management Requirements

 Is there a requirement for the component to participate in power management.